The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 B2B requirements are tough to meet and not every platform does it well enough.

 B2B sellers can purchase large, expensive ecommerce platforms that require expensive customizations and a whole team to run the site.
 Others will turn to multiple vendors to get the job done.

-Some B2B sellers are choosing 3rd-party applications to work alongside their ecommerce platforms in order to manage order fulfillment, inventory synchronization or financial transactions.
+Some B2B sellers are choosing third-party applications to work alongside their ecommerce platforms in order to manage order fulfillment, inventory synchronization, or financial transactions.

 However, when going down this path, an integration provider is needed to tie those multiple systems together to efficiently manage your business.

 Fifty-seven percent of B2B executives stated that ecommerce integration was another top technology need.
 They defined ecommerce integration as integrating backend technology for managing operations like inventory and customer orders with their ecommerce platform.

 B2B site examples used earlier in this article have used integrator agencies like Americaneagle and Jasper to solve for complex ERP and back-office needs.